ringarochkryss/artstore/README.md

 ## About
 This is a Art Store for art-lovers with a lot of extra services.
 It contains the following:
-* Store for Art with Stripe Payment System
+* Store for Art with Stripe Payment System, search and paging
 * View-art-section with art, galleries and artists
 * Art-news-site with real time updated articles from three large radio-shows at [Swedish Radio](https://sverigesradio.se/)
 * Art-event site
-* Log in and register functionality is required for users who are going to buy art from this site or view art, artists, news and events.
+* Log in and register functionality - This is required for users who are going to buy art from this site or view art, artists, news and events.
 * Admin Log in functionality for Artists and Gallery-owners who wish to contribute with content to this site (grouped with different permissions).
+To make this easy for them, they (only) can access admin with a button when they first press the userbutton with their name on in the navbar.

 ## UX -who this website is for
  This site is built as a meeting point for art professionals and art consumers -all sharing the common interest of art.